mgoltzsche/khelm/README.md

 This can be done by declaring the khelm and a kustomize function orderly within a file and specifying the chart output kustomization as input for the kustomize function as shown in the [cert-manager example](example/kpt/cert-manager).
 A more complex example that also manages a Helm chart from another git repository locally as kpt dependency can be found [here](example/kpt/linkerd).

-#### Caching Helm repo indexes and dependencies
+#### Caching Helm Charts and repository index files

 When external Helm Charts are used the download of their repositories' index files and of the charts itself can take a significant amount of time that adds up when running multiple functions or calling a function frequently during development.
-To speed up these cases you can enable caching by mounting a host directory to `/helm` within the function container as shown [here](example/kpt/cache-dependencies).
+To speed this up caching can be enabled by mounting a host directory to `/helm` within the function container as shown [here](example/kpt/cache-dependencies).

 ### kustomize exec plugin